These WWII Stories of Heroism Will Make You See Dunkirk in a Whole New Light

 They thanked him and asked, “But what about you?”

 “Don’t worry about me,” he answered.
 “I’ll be safe enough.
-If God wills many others will be too.”
+If God wills, many others will be, too.”
 He gave them a blessing and continued along.

 Another story published on Aug.
-15, 1940, in a paper called The Scotsman repeated what a Miss J. Harding of Bromley, Kent told them about her brother, an RAF sergeant who was at the bottom of the ship when it was hit.
+15, 1940, in a paper called The Scotsman repeated what a Miss J. Harding of Bromley, Kent, told them about her brother, an RAF sergeant who was at the bottom of the ship when it was hit.
 He told her “the companionways were crammed with troops, and it seemed as though the men down below were doomed.”

-She said, “A sergeant-major, my brother and several others standing together were approached by an Army chaplain, who quietly told them to put their faith in God and follow him.
+She said, “A sergeant major, my brother and several others standing together were approached by an Army chaplain, who quietly told them to put their faith in God and follow him.
 He led them through the bottom of the ship to some kind of exit in the side, about 6 feet above the water.
 Then he made them remove their heavy clothing before they jumped.”

-The sergeant-major couldn’t swim, “so the chaplain took off his own lifebelt and handed it to him with the words that he would not need it, for if God willed he could come through alive.”
+The sergeant major couldn’t swim, “so the chaplain took off his own lifebelt and handed it to him with the words that he would not need it, for if God willed he could come through alive.”

 These men were among the rescued.
-They might have joined others because the book described, “Four soldiers, each holding one corner of a pale-blue Li-Lo were paddling away nearby.
+They might have joined others because the book described, “Four soldiers, each holding one corner of a pale-blue Li-Lo, were paddling away nearby.
 On the inflated rubber cushion lay a wounded sergeant major.”

-Another account tells of this courageous chaplain leading men to “some kind of exit at the side about 6 feet above the water” and he had them remove their heavy clothing before they jumped into the sea.
+Another account tells of this courageous chaplain leading men to “some kind of exit at the side about six feet above the water,” and he had them remove their heavy clothing before they jumped into the sea.

-Then up on deck, Father McMenemy began helping the crew try to free one of the rafts which was still secured, but its mooring couldn’t be unfastened.
+Then up on deck, Father McMenemy began helping the crew try to free one of the rafts, which was still secured, but its mooring couldn’t be unfastened.
 The ships was listing so badly at this point two sailors with them simply stepped into the sea and started swimming.

 Once nothing more could be done, Father McMenemy began to swim out to see if others in the water needed help.
-Described later by another priest as a “fine athlete, a rugger-player and swimmer,” the chaplain spent about 45 minutes in the water before a boat picked him up.
+Described later by another priest as a “fine athlete, a rugger [rugby] player and swimmer,” the chaplain spent about 45 minutes in the water before a boat picked him up.

-Surely Father McMenemy was not just pulling them aboard but at the same time assuredly offering them comfort and hope.
+Surely Father McMenemy was not just pulling them aboard, but at the same time assuredly offering them comfort and hope.
 His calm manner already brought that comfort and hope to those he saved on the ship.

 The chaplain survived, remained in army chaplaincy, and was assigned to an anti-aircraft unit.
 Before the war, he was also a prison chaplain, but after it ended, he became pastor of a small parish.
 He died in 1976.

-Surely a number of those who were eventually rescued credited Father McMenemy for their survival.
+Surely a number of those who were eventually rescued credited Captain Father McMenemy for their survival.

 While the Lancastria became a major disaster and terrible tragedy hushed up for many years after, the courage of these two chaplains — and possibly the same for the other two chaplains who we’ll never know about — could not be contained.